johnshellabarger/mortgage-calculator/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these steps.
+To get a local copy up and running follow these steps, or view the project here: https://amortization-calculator.herokuapp.com/

 ### Installation